-The tiny urns can be engraved with a message in actual handwriting from a treasure note, card or letter your loved one sent you enabling you to keep their words with you always.
+The tiny urns can be engraved with a message in actual handwriting from a treasured note, card or letter your loved one sent you enabling you to keep their words with you always.
 The engraving matches the actual handwriting supplied perfectly to create a unique and sentimental item.
 Find out more about Handwriting Engraving, what it means and how to create your perfect piece of Memorial Jewellery.

 Hand, Finger or Footprint Engraving

-If you have a special print from the deceased it can be delicately engraved into the item for you to keep forever.
+If you have a special print from the deceased it can be delicately scaled down and engraved onto the item for you to keep forever.

 You can add a charm to your necklace to give it extra meaning, including the deceased’s birth flower, birthstone or something symbolic like an angel wing.

 Ashes Jewellery is a beautiful and versatile way for you to commemorate those who have passed, bringing you comfort and enabling you to keep them close to your heart.
-View our range here.
+Discover our full Memorial Jewellery collection today.